Food addiction is a serious addiction which can cause multiple health problems. Discover how to stop food addiction with the keto diet.

 Suggesting that a food addict can limit their food would be the same as telling an alcoholic that they can have just one drink a day.

-When they are faced with the food they crave, they cannot stop until that food is no longer available.
+When they’re faced with the food they crave, they can’t stop until that food is no longer available.

 So what could help a food addict to over come their addiction?